virtualizebrief/collection/cvadtools/readme.md

 # Citrix Virtual Apps & Desktops
-:star: General collection.
+General collection.
 Where common admin functions can be found for managing a Citrix site.
 Scroll down to find out more about specific topics.
 - [get-appnotrunning-prompttologoff.ps1](get-appnotrunning-prompttologoff.ps1) <br>
 some information about this file